This post may contain affiliate links which means I may receive a commission from qualifying purchases at no added cost to you.

 Swallowing Difficulties and Holiday Meals

 Does someone in your household or extended family have difficulty swallowing or chewing?

-If so, part of planning your holiday dinner should be a few moments to consider how to best avoid a choking incident at the table for this diner.
+If so, part of planning your holiday dinner should be a few moments to consider avoiding a choking incident at the table for this diner.

-Does it include soft, moist foods that can be easily chewed and swallowed?
-Avoid crumbly, crisp, or hard breads, crusts or other foods that would require lots of chewing.
+Does it include soft, moist foods easily chewed and swallowed?
+Avoid crumbly, crisp, or hard bread, crusts, or other foods that require lots of chewing.

 Would someone have difficulty slicing the food or using a fork?

 Suggestions: It is possible to serve the foods already cut in small bite-size sizes or to have knives available to cut the foods after serving.
 Assistance in slicing the foods may be necessary.